 DX Studio Dance Competitions offer three levels of difficulty based on instruction hours and/or competition experience.

-NEW - "Instruction" is defined as the total number of hours the dancers receives instruction from the studio.
+"Instruction" is defined as the total number of hours the dancers receives instruction from the studio.
 This may include, but not limited to; scheduled team practices, technique classes, solo, ballet, etc.